cherie-dips/NoteScanner/README.md

 - `user_notes/` - Uploaded notes and extracted text (ignored in git)
 - `chroma_storage/` - ChromaDB vector database (ignored in git)
 - `.env` - Secrets and API keys (ignored in git)

+## Future Steps
+- Adding a functionality to perform OCR on handwritten PDF documents.